base/base/docs/specs/governance/gov-token.md

 ### Token Minting

 The contract MUST have a `mint` function with external visibility that allows the contract owner to mint new tokens to an arbitrary address.
-This function MUST only be called by the contract owner, as enforced by the `onlyOwner` modifier inherited from the `Ownable` contract.
+This function MUST only be called by the contract owner, the `MintManager`, as enforced by the `onlyOwner` modifier inherited from the `Ownable` contract.
 When tokens are minted, the voting power of the recipient address MUST be updated accordingly.

 ### Token Burning